AmirInt/favourite_wine/README.md

 #### Loading the dataset

-We use a shuffle of a dataset from a fixed permutation.
+We use a shuffle of the dataset from a fixed permutation.
 Next, we split the dataset into train and test sections including 130 and 48 data entries respectively.

 #### Creating the model